iliachry/iliachry.github.io/index.md

 ## Let's Connect!

 Interested in collaborating on the next big thing in VR?
 Want to discuss the finer points of wireless communications?
-Or maybe you just want to ask how I convinced judges that a VR anti-bullying app was worth $50,000?
+Or maybe you just want to ask how team AMANDA convinced judges that a VR anti-bullying app was worth $50,000 in 2016?

 **Reach out**:
 - 🐦 [@iliachry](https://twitter.com/iliachry) – Where I share profound thoughts and terrible jokes